 Third party permits

 You may be required to obtain permits for your event or fundraising activities.
-Check with your relevant authority and local council to ensure that you have all permits needed to serve food, alcohol, hold an event in public, and conduct all fundraising activities for your event.
+Check with your relevant authority (as per legislative authorities listed above) and your local council to ensure that you have all permits needed to serve food, alcohol, hold an event in public, and conduct all fundraising activities for your event.

 You may be required to obtain public liability insurance for your fundraising event or activity.
-Unfortunately, beyondblue cannot provide insurance.
-Tip: depending on what type of coverage they have, your local venue may be able to put you under their public liability insurance policy.
+Unfortunately, Beyond Blue cannot provide insurance, so this will be your responsibility.
+Tip: Depending on what type of coverage they have, your local venue may be able to put you under their public liability insurance policy.

 Your basic obligations are to ensure that:

-- you keep and provide beyondblue with accurate financial records of your fundraising event or activity.
+- you keep and, upon request, provide Beyond Blue with accurate financial records of your fundraising event or activity;

-- all funds raised online and offline are received by beyondblue within 28 days of completion of fundraising.
+- all funds raised online and offline are received by Beyond Blue within 28 days of completion of fundraising; and

-- expenses incurred for the fundraising event or activity do not exceed more than 30 per cent of the total funds raised.
-Please note that beyondblue will not be able to pay or reimburse any expenses incurred.
+- expenses incurred for the fundraising event or activity do not exceed more than 40 per cent of the total funds raised.

-All donations over $2 are eligible for a tax-deductible receipt.
+All donations made directly to Beyond Blue over $2 are eligible for a tax-deductible receipt.
 Please note that the following cannot be issued with a tax-deductible receipt:

-- Monies received and or/donated on behalf of others
+- Monies raised and/or donated on behalf of others.

-Remember, everyone who donates to your online fundraising page is automatically issued with a tax-deductible receipt.
+Everyone who donates to your registered Beyond Blue online fundraising page is automatically issued with a tax-deductible receipt.